 The black bear is sleepy, and fully grown fox kits play as they hunt the mouse in the dry leaves.
 The coyote keeps a distance between the bear and the wolf as they sing softly from afar.
 The buck snorts and stomps, springing about, showing their strength.

-Brown bear knows black bear, and red fox kits play as they hunt the mouse.
-Coyote keeps distance between the bear, the wolf and sings softly from a far.
-The buck snorts, stomps dancing off to rub his horns clean.
-This is the time of the brown bear that knows the black bear, that moves through the woods in the cool autumn mist.
-This is Not the time of the hounds that wear the collars to serve the absent handlers from a far, that push away all peace and break into the woods to run on the black bear, the wolf, the fox & the coyote for a man’s pleasure.
+Autumn is the time of the black bear that knows the natural ways from centuries past and sleepily makes their way through the woods in the cool evening mist.
+It is the time of the hound dogs that wear the collars and serve the handlers from afar as they push away all peace in the woods and run down on the black bear, the wolf, the fox & the coyote for a man’s pleasure.

 Learn more at The North American Bear Center is the only black bear and wildlife educational facility of its kind.
 Dedicated to replacing old myths with facts, people learn from the bears themselves about bear behavior, ecology, and their relations with humans.
 We are a 501(c)(3) non-profit organization. https://bear.org/visit-us/about-us/